Last Updated on August 25, 2023

 Oddly, the first room I decided to tackle was the formal dining room.
 I’ve never had one before, nor had I ever designed one, so this was a fun room to tackle.
 With a little help from The Savoy Flea, the dining room is now the gem of the house, and I’m not sure how any other room could possibly look prettier.
 You can read more about the design process here.
 It’s far from completion, but I’m loving everything thus far.

 If you’re interested here is where you can find an instant collection of vintage brass candlesticks.

 The next room up is the front living room.
 I’m teaming up with Decorist again and getting ready for another DesignOff with my girl Jojotastic.
 Be on the lookout, cuz there’s tons of inspo on this to come.
 The space will be the room for morning coffee and evening chit-chat.
 A room with no TV or distractions.
 What you see here below may stay???
 Or it may all go???
 It’s as much of a mystery to me too.
 I can’t wait to see what Ashley Redmond has in store for me.
 And don’t worry, I’ll be sharing the mood boards with you.
 Rumor is they will be created from a new 3D home design software.
 Super excited to see how realistic they look.

 That big brass pendant light in the foyer is from The Beau Ideal, and I adore it so.
-The pink and navy rug is vintage, but I managed to find a similar one here.
-And I’m always asked about the Franco Albini rattan ottoman.
+The pink and navy rug is vintage, and I’m always asked about the Franco Albini rattan ottoman.
 It’s vintage as well, but they tend to pop up on Etsy as well.
-I found a couple here and here.
+I found a couple here.